bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+  RDBMS stand for relational Database management system , it's a type of database one can use to store data meanwhile sql stand for structured query language ,a form of language use to query a RDBMS to extract data and present data.

 1. Why do tables need a `primary key`?
+  A primary key is used to ensure data in the specific column is unique

-1. What is the name given to a table column that references the primary key on another table.
+1. What is the name given to a table column that references the primary key on another table. the name given to a table column referencing the primary key on another table is foreing key

-1. What do we need in order to have a _many to many_ relationship between two tables.
+1. What do we need in order to have a _many to many_ relationship between two tables. we a third table usually name joins table

 ## Minimum Viable Product